abdelrahmanShawki/Movie-services-with-kubernetes/README.md

 ## Features

 - **Microservices Architecture:** Each service is containerized and runs independently.
-- **Service Discovery:** Utilizes Consul for service discovery and configuration.
+- **Service Discovery:** Utilizes Consul for service discovery and configuration.(kubernetes later)
-- **Dockerized Environment:** All services can be easily deployed using Docker.
+- **Dockerized Environment:** All services can be easily deployed using Docker (kubernetes later).
-- **RESTful APIs:** Provides robust API endpoints for various functionalities.
+- **RESTful APIs and gRPC:** Provides robust API endpoints for various functionalities.
 - **Scalability:** Designed to adapt.

 ## Architecture